hannah-joseph/hannah-joseph/README.md

 - 👋 Hi, I’m @hannah-joseph!
-I am a senior Biology major and a research assistant for Integrative Ecology Lab at Temple University.
+I am a research technician for Integrative Ecology Lab (iEcoLab) at Temple University.
 - 👀 I have experience in R, Python, and Prompt Engineering.
 - 🌱 I’m currently learning how to perform data analysis using R and Python.
 Additionally, I am also learning about Machine Learning and Deep Learning.
-- 😄 Pronouns: she/hers/her
+- 😄 I have a Bachelor's in Biology at Temple University

 <!---
 hannah-joseph/hannah-joseph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.